 &lt;sup>46 See LAP, Discours I, p.
-24, KM V,11-113, B 11-12.
+24, KM V, 11-113, B 11-12.

-&lt;sup>47 Predicable is systematically ambiguous in LAP.
+Predicable is systematically ambiguous in LAP.
 When predicables are identified in the Logic as varieties of common nouns, they are abstract ideas.
 They are modes of the soul, not modes of bodies outside the mind.
 The two substantial predicables, genus and species, are always understood this way in the Logic.
 Though the Arnauld and Nicole speak straightforwardly as realists about the existence of extra-mental modes, they do not identify species or genera with extra-mental Boethian universals.
 Rather, they are purely spiritual.
 However, in the Logic's ontology, difference, proprium and accident have already been introduced as terms that stand for modes, which in general exist outside the mind and inhear in extra-mental subjects.
 But the mind also has ideas that signify these three sorts of extra-mental predicable modes - second intentions in medieval logic - and these go by the same name in an ambiguous terminolgoy.
-Thus, an idea, which is a mental mode, that has as its content an extra-mental difference, and hence signifies substances that instantiate that difference, is also called a difference.
+Thus, an idea of difference, which is a mental mode, that has as its content an extra-mental difference, and hence signifies substances that instantiate that difference.
 Likewise an idea that signifies a proprium is called a proprium and one signifying an accident is called an accident.

-classifies simply as modes, and as modes they may be either material or spiritual.
-Genera and species, on the other hand, are classified as abstract ideas.
 As such, they are mental modes and function as nouns or 'general terms' in mental language.
-Because a proper noun also counts as a noun, it too is a species.
+Because a proper noun also counts as a noun, it is a species too.
 It is what a medieval logician would call an individual concept.